Omnarayanyadav/Omnarayanyadav/README.md

-# Hi there, I'm Omnarayanyadav 👋
+# Hi there, I'm Omnarayan yadav 👋

 ## About Me
 - 👀 I’m interested in Python and Machine Learning.